wdawson/okta.github.io/_source/_posts/2018-11-15-node-express-typescript.md

 As soon as you add the TypeScript compiler or a TypeScript plugin to your favorite code editor, there are immediate safety and productivity benefits.
 TypeScript can alert you to misspelled functions and properties, detect passing the wrong types of arguments or the wrong number of arguments to functions, and provide smarter autocomplete suggestions.

-## Build a Guitar Inventory Application
+## Build a Guitar Inventory Application with TypeScript and Node.js

 Among guitar players, there's a joke everyone _should_ understand.